-The Landmark Preservation Commission and Lower Downtown Design Review Board strongly encourage the retention of historic windows.
+The Landmark Preservation Commission and Lower Downtown Design Review Commission strongly encourage the retention of historic windows.

 The replacement of historic windows requires a pre-application review and meeting with Landmark Preservation staff.
 To review applicable design guidelines and apply for a pre-application review go to Design Guidelines and Application Materials.